 You would find them to work better if you refrain from doing heavy work with them and just use them for light gardening and chores.
 They will hold up fine for the everyday maintenance of your vegetable garden and you will find they are great for weeding, digging, and planting.
 They will stand the test of the occasional rose bush, but they won’t last as long if you continually do heavy chores.
 They can also be used when cleaning cat boxes and kennels.

 Criteria Used for Evaluation

-Size is important for obvious reasons.
-Of course, you will need to know if they are made for men or women.
-Pay attention to the fit; if they fit smaller than most then you will want to choose the next size up.
+Obviously, size is important to most.
+Of course, you will need to know if they are made to be gender specific.
+Watch to see how they feel; if they fit small then you will want to choose a size slightly larger.
 Sometimes a glove intended to fit a man can fit a woman if you go down a size from what you would normally wear.

-When deciding on what size gloves you should get, think of them as a pair of shoes.
-When your shoes don’t fit properly chances are you end up with floppy shoes or worse; sore, tired feet covered in blisters.
+Think of glove sizing as you would trying on your boots or shoes.
+If shoes don’t fit properly chances are you end up with floppy shoes or worse; sore, tired feet covered in blisters.
 Your hands are no different, your gloves need to fit properly to work properly.

 Before choosing the material that best suits you, think about the climate in your area, what you will be using the gloves for, and how many hours a day you will be wearing them.

 Depending on the types of plants and flowers in your garden, you will be looking for different features in the gloves.
 For example, when you are covered in the thorny weeds you will want to keep your arms protected, so look for gloves that will go up to your elbows.
 For gloves that cover your wrists, something that is snug and possibly straps will be a plus for keeping out the dirt and debris.